Calm Your Inner Storm: The Weather as Reflection of Inner Turmoil25 comments

-We need to calm our inner storm.
+You need to calm your inner storm.

 It is time to let down our weapons.
 Forgive our guilt, trust ourselves and love with all our hearts.
 (Not just love others, love yourself, too!)
 If we had more compassion for ourselves, we’d have more compassion for others.
 If we’d stop judging ourselves, we’d stop judging others, and others would stop judging us.
 (Doesn’t that sounds divine?)
 If we can stop worrying so much if we are enough or if we had enough, we wouldn’t have to be greedy and take from somebody else.
 If we realized we were everything–that everything is connected– we’d know generosity is not a sacrifice.
 And, we may not have to feel quite so alone.

 And then that inner peace would be reflected and gifted to everyone we contacted from now on.
 It would spread trough the world like wildfire because our minds are linked.
 If we let down our defenses and loved, starting within ourselves, we can change the world.
 Permanently, completely.